scilus/scilus_website/README.md

 # How to build the website (debug)

+Run the following commands:
-- Install hugo
+- sudo apt install hugo
-- Run command: hugo server
+- hugo server